Cosmic Collider Gravitational Waves sourced by Right-handed Neutrino production from Bubbles: Testing Seesaw, Leptogenesis and Dark Matter: Gravitational Waves from FOPT during Particle Production

 In the same diagram we compare the GW signals as in Eq.~(\ref{27},\ref{30}) with respect to the PLI curves.
 It has been shown in the literature that for super-horizon modes the GW power spectrum sourced by a FOPT exhibits a universal scaling, $\Omega_{\rm GW}h^2\propto f^{3}$ (see \cite{Cai_2020}).
 In the deep-IR regime, i.e. at frequencies corresponding to timescales longer than a Hubble time—the spectrum therefore follows the $f^{3}$ scaling due to causality~\cite{PhysRevD.79.083519} rather than the $f^{1}$ behavior discussed for sub-horizon particle-production sources.
 To account for this, we impose an IR cutoff at the Hubble frequency, $f_{IR} = H(T_*)$, and adopt the $f^{3}$ scaling for $f<f_{\rm IR}$.
 We stress that this cutoff is not a sharp, model-independent boundary: the precise transition point in the IR must be checked numerically and can vary with the details of the phase transition.\footnote{See Eq.~(33) of Ref.~\cite{Inomata:2024rkt} for analytical expression.} Note we impose a similar IR cutoff for GWs coming from bubble collision as well.

 Also for GW contribution coming from particle production, we have placed the UV cutoff at $k/\beta = 0.75$ as discussed earlier in this section.
 We have found for a given $\alpha,\ T_*$ - bigger values of $\beta/H$ corresponds to a higher $\Omega_{GW}^{pp}h^2$ over $\Omega_{GW}^{coll}h^2$.
 Also note, for different phase transition temperatures, the peak frequency shifts and hence different detectors can be used to probe the GW spectrum.
 For example in Fig-[\ref{fig:1}], for BP1 with $T_* = 10^{-5}$ TeV, one can find the signal detectable in various Pulsar Timing Arrays (PTA) such as EPTA or NanoGrav whereas for BP2 with $T_* = 1$ TeV one detect the GW signals using LISA, BBO or $\mu$ARES experiments.
 Also Fig.~\ref{fig:1} hints that for certain parameters and detectors, the GW signal coming from particle production can be distinguished form its bubble collision counterpart.
-This can be crucial for shedding light on some reheating mechanisms in dark or visible sector or both.
+Although the particle production contribution is mostly subsumed within the bubble collision spectrum, its distinct spectral shape and benchmark dependence can reveal regions of parameter space where it can be uniquely identified.
+This will be crucial for shedding light on some reheating mechanisms in dark or visible sector or both.
 To further investigate the scenario in detail, we examine the Signal-to-Noise ratios (SNRs) for different detectors for both of the GW production mechanisms over the parameter space in the next section.